Group classification of a class of generalized nonlinear Kolmogorov equations and exact solutions: Introduction

-The equation (\ref{spich1}) occurs in problems of financial mathematics and in studying of the physical nonlinear phenomena such as the combined effects of diffusion and convection of matter~\cite{stog1}.
+Equation (\ref{spich1}) occurs in problems of financial mathematics and in studying of the physical nonlinear phenomena such as the combined effects of diffusion and convection of matter \cite{stog1}.

 Wide application of equation (\ref{spich1}) causes an undeniable interest in obtaining solutions.
-One of the most powerful methods for constructing exact solutions of nonlinear PDEs is the classical Lie method \cite{stog2, stog3, stog4}, and its various generalizations and modifications (see, e.g.,~\cite{stog5}).
+One of the most powerful methods for constructing exact solutions of nonlinear PDEs is the classical Lie method \cite{stog2, stog3, stog4}, and its various generalizations and modifications \cite{stog5}.

 A common method for solving nonlinear differential equations is the Lie method, which is based on the principle of symmetry.
 S.~Lie was the first who used an invariance algebra of differential equations for symmetry reduction and for finding exact solutions.
 The theoretical-group methods allow you to integrate differential equations, which have non-trivial invariance group.
 That's why the urgent task is a complete group classification of differential equations with arbitrary functions that allows to select the equations with broad symmetry properties from the given class of equations.